Jyotishman89/Smart-Student-Dashboard/README.md

 It is intended to handle **limited, individual-level data** and is **not optimized for large-scale or multi-user environments**.

-Please note that **data security and authentication mechanisms are minimal** in this version, as the focus is primarily on functionality and design rather than robust security implementation.
+Please note that **data security and authentication features have not been implemented** in this version, as the focus is primarily on functionality and design rather than security or production deployment.

-Future updates may include improved scalability and enhanced security features.
+Future updates may include the integration of basic or advanced security mechanisms.

 ---